Wanna hear what I did this weekend?

 - Add the onions and cook and stir until the onions turn transparent.

 - Add potatoes, lentils, bay leaves and carrots.
-Increase heat to medium and cook and stir until it all well mixed.
+Cook and stir until it all well mixed.

 - Add half the vegetable stock, mix well.
 Cover and simmer until the liquid has evaporated (stir ever 3 minutes or so).